 Morning brings an intriguing tour of Veliko Tarnovo.
 Stroll through the Old Town and sift through the wares offered in the lovely handcraft shops.
-Learn about the living artistic, textile, and metalworking traditions, and taste a cup of Турско Кафе (Turkish coffee) brewed by hand on heated sand.
+Learn about the living art, textile, and metalworking traditions.

-Next, venture on to 12th-century Tsarevets, a high fortification and palace that served as one of the strongest medieval fortresses in Bulgaria.
-The imposing and highly strategic edifice historically functioned as a primary royal residence and the home of religious patriarchs.
-Investigate the three-meter-thick fortress walls along with the towers, throne room, and site of the old drawbridge.
+Next, venture on to 12th-century Tsarevets, a high fortification and palace that served as Bulgaria’s strongest medieval fortresses.
+The imposing and highly strategic edifice historically functioned as a primary royal residence and religious patriarchs’ home.
+Investigate the three-meter-thick fortress walls and the towers, throne room, and site of the old drawbridge.

 Later, take a short trip to the village of Arbanassi, a beautiful little town rich with examples of 17th- and 18th-century architecture.
 The town formerly benefitted from Ottoman support and became a center for the wealthy and privileged.
 Visit Konstantzalieva House, and become familiar with the quotidian life of an affluent 17th-century family.
 Tour the intriguing Nativity of Christ Church, built partially underground due to Ottoman restrictions.